MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-create-a-configuration-template.md

      You can save the file with a name that is meaningful to you, but you cannot change the extension of the file.
 It must be .rapidstart.

  After you have created a package that meets most of your needs, you can use it as a basis for creating similar packages.
-This can speed implementation time and enhances the repeatability aspect of [!INCLUDE[rim](../Roles/includes/rim_md.md)].
+This can speed implementation time and enhances the repeatability aspect of ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]-->.

 ### To copy a configuration package